Anxiety Therapist For Online Therapy

 If you don’t have health insurance or if your insurance doesn’t cover therapy, you might check with various providers to see what their rates are to try and find someone within your budget.
 Note that some professionals offer sliding scales, discounts, or financial assistance programs based on income, so inquiring with their office about pricing could be helpful.

-6. Consider alternative meeting options
+6. Consider alternative options for therapy

 Some mental health professionals might only meet with clients in person.
 However, many therapists now also or exclusively offer sessions via phone or video.
-Those who are living with anxiety may find these virtual formats more comfortable, and they may also be more convenient for those who live in rural areas or have trouble locating the right provider for them nearby.
+Those who are living with anxiety may find these virtual formats more comfortable, and they may also be more convenient for those who live in rural areas or have trouble locating the right therapist nearby.
 You might compare the pricing, availability, and reviews of online versus in-person therapists to make a decision.

 To learn more about whether a particular therapist might be right for you, it could be helpful to write a brief list of questions to ask them.
 Many providers may offer a quick consultation before the first session to address any doubts you may have.
 A few examples of questions you might ask could include: